Alex Schweder: Rehearsal Space

 The Glass House is pleased to announce its first site-specific exhibition: SNAP! by E.V.
 Day.
 Conceived for the building known as Da Monsta - designed by Philip Johnson in 1995 as a visitor center and now a gallery - SNAP! interprets the pavilion's peculiar geometry and atmosphere both inside and out.
 Day has roped the exterior of Da Monsta with massive climbing webs and populated the interior with an ensemble of recent sculpture that tease out the noir qualities of Johnson's late work.

-Night (1947–2015) is a sculpture-in-residence program; an unfolding sculptural exhibition inspired by the historic presence of the sculpture Night by Giacometti in the Glass House.
+Night (1947 – 2015) is a sculpture-in-residence program; an unfolding exhibition inspired by the historic presence of the sculpture Night by Giacometti in the Glass House.
 Night will be composed of a series of works by contemporary artists that contend with the legacy of Giacometti’s sculpture and Johnson’s architectural opus.
-On display for three to six months at a time, the sculptures in Night (1947–2015) will “disappear” after their run, making room for new work and new absences.
-The second installation in this series is Gnomon/Wave Fulgurite I.I (2013) by artist Tauba Auerbach.
+On display for three to six months at a time, the sculptures in Night (1947 – 2015) will “disappear” after their run, making room for new work and new absences.
+The third installation in this series is A tourmaline and a ruby inside of an owl by Jason Dodge.

 Art: E.V.
 Day’s SNAP! captures Da Monsta.
 Photography by Andy Romer Photography (2013), Courtesy of the Glass House, National Trust for Historic Preservation